 Transfer Equivalencies

-In some situations, you may have acquired subject matter knowledge, but did not complete all the learning outcomes associated with UW-Madison general education attributes or designations.
-Transfer equivalency courses used in this situation provide a transfer credit equivalent to course content without the general education requirement fulfillment.
+In some situations, you may have acquired subject matter knowledge, but did not complete all the learning outcomes associated with UW-Madison designations.
+Transfer equivalency courses used in this situation provide a transfer credit equivalent to course content without the course designations.
 These are included in requisites behind the scenes.

 When requisites include a minimum letter grade, the transfer equivalency grade will factor in the requisite as a 2.000 GPA, regardless your grade from the previous institution.

 - BIO SCI X52: Included in requisites where BIOLOGY/BOTANY/ZOOLOGY 152 is used.
-This is the transfer equivalency for the bioscience content without fulfilling the Communications B requirement.
+This is the transfer equivalency for the bioscience content without the Communication B designation.

 - PSYCH X02: Include in requisites where PSYCH 225 is used.
-This is the transfer equivalency without fulfilling the Communications B requirement.
+This is the transfer equivalency without the Communication B designation.

 - Example: COM ARTS 262